jillesvangurp/geoplanet2json/README.md

 # License

 The license is the [MIT license](http://en.wikipedia.org/wiki/MIT_License), a.k.a. the expat license.
 The rationale for choosing this license is that I want to maximize your freedom to do whatever you want with the code while limiting my liability for the damage this code could potentially do.
 I do appreciate attribution but not enough to require it in the license (beyond the obligatory copyright notice).

-The Geoplanet data is creative commons with attribution.
-The Flickr shapes are creative commons zero waiver (i.e. public domain) licensed.
-Since this converter generates a derivative product from both, you should attribute Yahoo Geoplanet when using the resulting data.